 This may be your first and only time filing a claim.
 Meanwhile, your insurance company has a whole team of experts whose full-time job is to assess property damage claims to protect their interests.
 Is it an even match?
 Who’s looking out for you?

 After suffering a catastrophic loss, business interruption insurance (or business income insurance) provides a cash cushion to replace lost revenue equivalent to what you would have earned had the loss not occurred.
-So during the downtime, bills, payroll, and other expenses are paid positioning your business to resume operations once repairs are made.
+So during the downtime, bills, payroll, and other expenses are paid to position your business to resume operations once repairs are made.
 When working through a business interruption insurance claim, you and your insurance company need to reach an agreement on a number of variables, chiefly the period of interruption and how long the insurance company will pay.
 This time frame will vary depending on the extent of damages as well as the nature of your company’s operations.
 How you handle your business interruption insurance claim will have a profound impact on your ability to recover from a loss.